sneas/cv-template/README.md

 # The Curriculum Vitae Template

-Manage your CV with GitHub.
+You are an amazing developer.
+Keep your CV on GitHub.
+Host it on GitHub Pages.
+Have both HTML and PDF versions automatically generated and consistent.
+This is what good developers do.

 ## What does this project do?

-* Helps you to manage your CV as a web app (HTML + CSS +JS)
+* Helps you to manage your CV as a web app (HTML + CSS + JS).
-* Automatically generates and publishes HTML and PDF version on every push to `master`
+* Automatically generates and publishes HTML and PDF version on every push to `master`.

 Demo: [http://sneas.github.io/cv-template](http://sneas.github.io/cv-template).